-(m)If the animal is bleeding, apply Betadine ointment with cotton bud or gauze swab with 1% betadine solution.

-(n)Re-secure the animal in the handling bag and allow it to recover before releasing.
+- (m) If the animal is bleeding, apply pressure to the notch site using a gauze swab for two minutes, then reassess. - (n) Re-secure the animal in the handling bag and allow it to recover before releasing.

 5.7 Recording data